Wolffel/FIFA-19-Korea-Mod/README.md

 http://www.mediafire.com/file/d2lzl1r57482adw/DBMaster_15.rar

 Steps to install the mod:

-    Download Frosty manager from their website: https://frostytoolsuitedev.gitlab.io/downloads.html.
+1. Download Frosty manager from their website: https://frostytoolsuitedev.gitlab.io/downloads.html.
-    Install the mod manager (you can download also the editor if you want to make your own mods).
+2. Install the mod manager (you can download also the editor if you want to make your own mods).
-    Download now the FIFA 19 Japan mod from this repository. (clone or download green button in this page or go to releases and download the .rar file).
+3. Download now the FIFA 19 Korea mod from this repository. (clone or download green button in this page or go to releases and download the .rar file).
-    Download squads file from this site and place the squad file in your FIFA 19 settings directory (C:\Users(YourName)\Documents\FIFA 19\settings)
+4. Download squads file from this site and place the squad file in your FIFA 19 settings directory (C:\Users\(YourName)\Documents\FIFA 19\settings)
-    Open the mod manager folder, then execute the frosty mod manager.exe You will have a new window with the name of the mod manager and version.
+5. Open the mod manager folder, then execute the frosty mod manager.exe
+6. You will have a new window with the name of the mod manager and version.
 Search under the window a tab that says import mods.
-    Select the .rar file that you have downloaded (don't extract the mod, just select the .rar and import the mod).
+7. Select the .rar file that you have downloaded (don't extract the mod, just select the .rar and import the mod).
-    If everything was correct you will see the emblem of Korea and your next step will click on the launch option.
+8. If everything was correct you will see the emblem of Korea and your next step will click on the launch option.
-    Once the game is started load the squads file you have placed before, go to customize, profile and load the squads file.
+9. Once the game is started load the squads file you have placed before, go to customize, profile and load the squads file.
-    Enjoy the mod!
+10. Enjoy the mod!